 The first, last and only military engagement of any consequence fought in what is present-day Cook County took place in 1836.
 The Battle of Brushy Creek was to be the end of the Creek and Cherokee Indian inhabitation in the immediate area.
 A historical marker designates the vicinity of the battle.

 The single largest event to take place in Adel each year is the Adel Daylily Festival, held in early summer when the daylilies are in bloom.
 Adel has been officially designated the City of Daylilies by the Georgia House of Representatives.
-In honor of this designation, the Annual Adel Daylily Festival is held each June on historic Burwell Avenue in downtown Adel.
+In honor of this designation, the Annual Adel Daylily Festival is held the 3rd Saturday in May on historic Burwell Avenue in downtown Adel.
+With over 5,000 attendees, the festival welcomes close to 100 vendors selling a large variety of live daylilies, homemade arts & crafts, specialty food products, and more.
+In addition, the entertainment lineup offers a large selection of talent including live music and dance.
+There is also a Kids Zone full of activities for children of all ages.
+The Daylily 5K is also held the morning of the festival and attracts runners from across South Georgia and beyond!

 Adel-Cook County is an entrepreneur-friendly community.
 We have taken steps outlined as necessary by the State of Georgia to become an area for small businesses to flourish.
 We are also a Certified Georgia Work Ready Community which means our workforce has been evaluated and tested to be ready to work when business and industry plan relocations to our area.